DiligentGraphics/DiligentSamples/Tutorials/Tutorial29_OIT/readme.md

 ```

-The shader iterates over all layers in the buffer and accumulates the transmittance value.
-If the maximum number of layers is reached, the tail transmittance is loaded from the alpha channel of the tail texture.
+This shader iterates over all layers in the buffer to accumulate the total transmittance value.
+If the maximum number of layers has been reached, the tail's transmittance is taken from the alpha channel of the tail texture.
+If `T` is 1.0 (meaning the background is unchanged), we simply discard the pixel.
+Otherwise, alpha-blending scales the background color by `T`.

 #### Compositing the transparent objects

-The final step is to render the transparent objects and composite them using the transmittance function.
-To compute the transmittance, the pixel shader iterates over all layers in the buffer and accumulates the transmittance of all layers closer to the camera than the current pixel:
+Finally, we render the transparent objects again, this time using the transmittance data to composite them correctly.
+The pixel shader computes how much light was transmitted from the current fragment by accumulating the transmittances of all layers closer to the camera:

 ```hlsl
 float Depth = PSIn.Pos.z;